Haileybury School of Mines: Guest Lecture Series

 Abstract

-Mel Sauve, President Global Growth is an engineer and MBA from McGill University.
+Mel Sauve, President of Global Growth, is an engineer with an MBA from McGill University.
 His career has spanned over 40 years working primarily in Sales, Marketing and Business Development for Canadian

 manufacturing companies selling highly engineered products and services B2B worldwide to industries including; mining, steel, metal fabrication, security, defense and nuclear.

-He started Global Growth in 2010 focused on accelerating the growth of Canadian manufacturing and service companies, targeting USA and international market expansion.
+He started Global Growth in 2010, which focused on accelerating the growth of Canadian manufacturing and service companies, targeting USA and international market expansion.
 His core strengths are: Strategic Business Development, Global Expansion, Technical Marketing and Sales Skills Development.

 Mel has worked directly with a number of Canadian mining supply and industrial companies including; Exploranium, Eco Waste Solutions, Westlake Industries, Venshore Mechanical, Digital Engineering,